-Families with much younger kids like to head back to their hotel for an afternoon nap.
-That’s why we’re partial to staying at the Anaheim Majestic Garden Hotel, it’s close to the parks with a free shuttle service that will pick you up outside the gates and drop you back off when you’re ready for more fun!
+Families taking babies and toddlers to Disneyland oftentimes like to head back to their hotel for an afternoon nap.
+That’s one of the many reasons Anaheim Majestic Garden Hotel is a great option!
+It’s less than a mile from the parks with a free shuttle service that will pick you up outside the gates and drop you back off when you’re ready for more fun!

 Disney’s California Adventure is a park in itself, and you could easily spend more than a day here, but we want to give you the inside tips on our favorite parts of Disney’s California Adventure.

-In Disney’s California Adventure you’ll find eight lands:
+In Disney’s California Adventure® Park you’ll find eight lands:

 - Buena Vista Street